The AI Transformation Process — Maximising Benefits and Reducing Risk

 Benefits are assumed rather than measured

-The result is usually missed value, increased risk, and loss of leadership confidence.
+The result is usually missed benefits, increased risk and loss of leadership confidence.

 A clear transformation process helps organisations: